Hikari-light/my-profile-project/README.md

 ## Deployment

 This project is configured for deployment on Vercel.
 Simply connect your GitHub repository to Vercel and it will automatically deploy your site.

+### Environment Variables in Production

+When deploying to Vercel, make sure to configure the following environment variables in your project settings:

+1. Go to your project settings in Vercel
+2. Navigate to the "Environment Variables" section
+3. Add all the variables from your `.env.local` file
+4. Deploy your project

 ## Contributing